BjornDCode/storefront-docs/apollo.md

     }
 </script>
 ```
 As mentioned earlier, `vue-apollo` handles load, error and success states.
-In our component we have acces to the `$apollo` object, where we can check it it's actively loading.
+In our component we have acces to the `$apollo` object, where we can check if it's actively loading.

 In our script we have defined a query for products.
 The `GET_PRODUCTS` constant is a GraphQL query as described in the [GraphQL section](/docs/{{version}}/graphql).
-When data is return it will automatically be populated into the `products` variable, and can be used in our component.
+When data is returned it will automatically be populated into the `products` variable, and can be used in our component.

 This is a slightly simplified example but this is the basic idea of how `vue-apollo` works.